VernonGrant/gnu-c-language-manual/markdown/Calling-Function-Pointers.md

 The call conceptually dereferences the pointer `binary_op` to "get" the function it points to, and calls that function.
-If you wish, you can explicitly represent the derefence by writing the `*` operator:
+If you wish, you can explicitly represent the dereference by writing the `*` operator:

 ``` C
 (*binary_op) (x, 5)